 Yes, many working families qualify for WIC.
 Because WIC is a health program, its income guidelines are more generous than other programs.

-A. WIC looks at the household income to see if you are eligible.
+WIC looks at your household income to see if you are eligible.
 If you are living with someone, WIC needs to include their income when determining your eligibility.
 If you have questions, call your local WIC office.

-A. It depends on things like whether your income changed recently or if you earn a regular amount each pay period.
+The number of paychecks needed for proof of income depends on things like whether your income has changed recently or if you earn a regular amount each pay period.
 The best thing to do is ask the WIC staff when you make your appointment.

-A. Yes.
-Child support counts as income for the household receiving the support.
-But it is not deducted from the household making the payment.
+Yes, child support counts as income for the household receiving the support, but it is not deducted from the household making the payment.

-A. No. WIC participation will not affect your taxes.
+No, WIC participation does not affect your taxes.